templates

 }

-Same story as before.
+It’s the same story as before.
 Compare lines 1 and 2.
 When the compiler reads the name s.func (line 1), it interprets it as non-type.
 This means the < sign stands for the comparison operator, but not opening the square bracket of the template argument of the generic method func.
-In this case, you must specify that s.func is a template, such as in line 2: s.template func
+In this case, you must specify that s.func is a template, such as in line 2: s.template func.

 Here is the essence of this post in one sentence: When you have a dependent name, use typename to specify that the dependent name is a type or use .template to specify that the dependent name is a template.